Your cart is currently empty.

 Previously, vegetarian guidelines were included in the 2010-2015 Dietary Guidelines.
 This earlier version was less thorough in how to balance a vegetarian diet and instead instructed on how to substitute the same amount of plant foods for meat options.
 However, new guidelines include changes in food group composition and portion amounts for vegetarians.

 Protein is our body’s building block, especially of bones, muscles and skin.
 The body needs it to produce hormones, enzymes, and other chemicals.
+Plant protein are the building blocks for healthy muscles and tissues.
+Some of the benefits of

 The health benefits of plant protein powders are plenty.
 Let’s look at some of them: